tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Disputes.md

 To upload evidence that help us to handle the difference with the bank or the processing network, click the dispute to display the details of the process.
 Click _**Upload evidence**_ and select the files you think can be useful to process the dispute and click _**Save**_.

 #### What information can be useful?
-* Full information of your customer (full name, identification number, email, shipping address, visible credit card number, etc.)
+* Full information of your customer (full name, identification number, e-mail, shipping address, visible credit card number, etc.)
 * Proof of delivery of the product or service signed by the cardholder.
 * Bill of sale of the product or service.
 * Acceptance letter of the payment signed by the cardholder attaching their identification document.